usnistgov/ESV-Server/Entropy Source Validation Protocol.md

 ### 6.2.
 Supporting Documentation Files

 Supporting documentation files are documents that explain the model behind the noise source in addition to other non-testable requirements of SP 800-90B.
-The clients shall only upload Microsoft Word or PDF files: `.doc`, `.docx`, or `.pdf`.
+The clients shall only upload PDF files: `.pdf`.

 These are done with a `POST /esv/v1/supportingDocumentation` with the following body

 ```
 Content-Type: multipart/form-data;
-Key: sdFile, Value: <file upload: .doc, .docx, .pdf>
+Key: sdFile, Value: <file upload: .pdf>
 Key: sdType, Value: "EntropyAssessmentReport" or "PublicUseDocument" or "DataCollectionAttestation" or "RandomBitGeneratorReport" or "Other"
 Key: sdComments, Value: <string describing document, optional but recommended when updating a Public Use Document>
 ```